tximista64/cybersecurity_rss_feed/README.md

 <h2>What about</h2>

-A simple textfile with my favourites cybersecurity rss feeds
+A simple textfile with my favourites cybersecurity rss/atom feeds which allow me to centralize all the ressources i monitor into a command line interface.

 <h2>How 2</h2>